 The preceptorship experience gives pharmacy residents an opportunity to participate as the direct preceptor / mentor for a pharmacy student’s clinical rotation while at Prisma Health – Upstate.
 It is designed to develop the resident’s clinical preceptorship and mentorship skills through direct precepting of pharmacy students, designing an individualized student curriculum, conducting pharmacotherapy discussions, and providing feedback/evaluations to students.

-The Surgery/Trauma Critical Care Teaching Service (SCCTS) is a multi-disciplinary team consisting of a general surgery/critical care board certified attending physician, an upper-level surgical resident, a surgical intern, medical students, and a clinical pharmacist.
-The SCCTS is often consulted to manage neurosurgical, general surgery, trauma, and vascular patients in the five intensive care units at a Level 1 Trauma Center.
+Throughout the rotation, the resident will have the opportunity to provide pharmaceutical care to critically ill patients on the Surgery Critical Care Teaching Service (SCCTS) at Greenville Memorial Hospital, an American College of Surgeons Verified Level 1 Trauma Center.
+The SCCTS is a multi-disciplinary team consisting of a general surgery/critical care dual board certified attending physician, a critical care fellow, general surgery residents, emergency medicine residents, orthopedic surgery residents, medical students, and a clinical pharmacist.
+The SCCTS is often consulted to manage neurosurgical, general surgery, trauma, and vascular patients who require mechanical ventilation.

-The average daily census for the SCCTS ranges from 15-25 patients depending on consultations, with all patients requiring mechanical ventilation.
-Disease states managed included traumatic brain injuries, acute spinal cord injuries, sepsis resulting from a multitude of causes, adult respiratory distress syndrome, acute alcohol withdrawal, blunt trauma, aortic aneurysms and many other surgical disease states.
+The average daily census for the SCCTS ranges from 15-20 patients depending on consultations.
+Disease states managed included traumatic brain injuries, acute spinal cord injuries, sepsis resulting from a multitude of causes, adult respiratory distress syndrome, acute alcohol withdrawal, blunt trauma, aortic aneurysms, necrotizing fasciitis, and many other surgical disease states.
 In addition to these surgical disease states, a variety of other medical disease states will be encountered while on the rotation.